-11 TO STIMBOLS SIGNIFTING MEASUREMENTS OR PROCEDURES SYMBOL DESCRIPTION SYMBOL DESCRIPTION €Đ Check after disconnecting the connector to be measured. ® Procedure with Generic Scan Tool.
+SYMBOL DESCRIPTION SYMBOL DESCRIPTION €Đ Check after disconnecting the connector to be measured. ® Procedure with Generic Scan Tool.
 (GST, OBD-II scan tool) € Check after connecting the connector to be measured.
-(TOOLS) Procedure without CONSULT, CONSULT-II or GST Insert key into ignition switch.
+TOOLS Procedure without CONSULT, CONSULT-II or GS Insert key into ignition switch.
 A/C OFF A/C switch is "OFF".
 Remove key from ignition switch.
 A/C ON A/C switch is "ON".
 Insert and remove key repeatedly.
 REC switch is "ON".
-(CFF) Turn ignition switch to "OFF" position.
+Turn ignition switch to "OFF" position.
 REC switch is "OFF".
 Turn ignition switch to "ACC" position.
 Fan switch is "ON".
 (At any position except for "OFF" position) Turn ignition switch to "ON" position.
 Fan switch is "OFF".
 Turn ignition switch to "START" position.
 FUSE Apply fuse.
-(CFF) ACC Turn ignition switch from "OFF" to "ACC" position.
-FUSE Apply positive voltage from battery with fuse (ACC) ON Turn ignition switch from "ACC" to "ON" position.
+C FF ACC Turn ignition switch from "OFF" to "ACC" position.
+FUSE Apply positive voltage from battery with fuse ON ON Turn ignition switch from "ACC" to "ON" position.
 BAT directly to components.
-CACC OFF Turn ignition switch from "ACC" to "OFF" position.
-SAIA0750E
+(ACC) OFF Turn ignition switch from "ACC" to "OFF" position.

+I

 SYMBOL DESCRIPTION SYMBOL DESCRIPTION

-OFF ON Turn ignition switch from "OFF" to "ON" position.
-Turn ignition switch from "ON" to "OFF" position. = Drive vehicle.
+OFF ON Turn ignition switch from "OFF" to "ON" position. - Drive vehicle.

+OFF OFF Turn ignition switch from "ON" to "OFF" position.

 Do not start engine, or check with engine stopped.
 BAT Disconnect battery negative cable.

 Start engine, or check with engine running.
 Depress brake pedal.

-and the same Apply parking brake.
+- Sandina Apply parking brake.
 Release brake pedal.

-and the Release parking brake.
+- L Release parking brake.
 Depress accelerator pedal.

 СФН Check after engine is warmed up sufficiently.
 Release accelerator pedal.

 V ⊕ ⊖ Votage should be measured with a voltmeter.
-E) Hs.
-Pin terminal check for SMJ type ECM or TCM connectors.
-For details regarding the terminal
+E As Pin terminal check for SMJ type ECM or TCM connectors.

-Ω • • • • Circuit resistance should be measured with an ohmmeter.
-8 arrangement, refer to the "ELECTRICAL UNITS" electrical reference page at the end of the manual.
+Ω • • Ω ⊕ Θ Circuit resistance should be measured with an ohmmeter.
+For details regarding the terminal arrangement, refer to the "ELECTRICAL UNITS" electrical reference page at the end of the manual.

 A ⊕ ⊖ Current should be measured with an ammeter.

-₩ Θ Pulse signal should be checked with an oscilloscope. -
+→ ⊕ ⊖ Pulse signal should be checked with an oscilloscope.

 Procedure with CONSULT-II

 Procedure without CONSULT-II

 Place selector lever in "P" position.

-Place selector lever in "N" position.
+0 Place selector lever in "N" position.

 Jack up front portion.

 Jack up rear portion.

-• Inspect under engine room.
+Inspect under engine room.

-○ Inspect under floor.
+← Inspect under floor.

-€ Inspect rear under floor.
+Inspect rear under floor.

 SAIA0751E